qvdm/python-resume/README.md

 *resume|cover.yml* is the YAML source for the resume and cover letter

-*signature.pdf" is an image of your signature for the cover letter
+*signature.pdf* is an image of your signature for the cover letter

 The *templates* directory contains the mako templates for transforming the YAML to output.
 It also contains the SCCS source for HTML output